Epsor/logger/README.md

 - `ELASTICSEARCH_URL`, `ELASTICSEARCH_USER` and `ELASTICSEARCH_PASSWORD` to identify against Elasticsearch node,
 - `SERVICE_NAME` to identify which part of the app sent the log
 - `ENVIRONMENT`
+- `SENTRY_DSN` the Sentry's data source name to push error logs to Sentry

 ```js
 import logger from '@epsor/logger';